Rubber Bushings

 Flooring and roofing applications are the most popular uses of rubber sheets in the industry.
 Rubber provides good resistance to substances like oil and petroleum, ultra violet lights, and oxidizing elements.
 Furthermore, it has the capacity to maintain flexibility even in cold temperatures.
 It is elastic and that even makes it suitable for various kinds of shock absorbers and for specialized machinery mountings designed to reduce vibration.

-The benefits of rubber sheets include:
+The benefits of rubber sheets are:

 Therefore, rubber sheets are basically material that is made from rubber.
 They are cost effective and safe for use by the public.
 Manufacturing rubber sheets is a lucrative business as they have immense and various uses in every industry worldwide (chemical, biological, commercial, environmental, and physical).
 They can be molded into various shapes and in various colors.